TechWorksHub/best-practice-guide/source/the-five-questions.rst

 After training our AI application, we can finally deploy it and (hopefully) achieve the goals set out in our previous steps.
-For many professional engineers his step will feel familiar , as the process for deploying an AI application is similar to that of deploying any other software application.
+For many professional engineers his step will feel familiar, as the process for deploying an AI application is similar to that of deploying any other software application.
 Our process has three steps: